ev3dev/rtl8192cu-fixes/README.md

 Installation
 ============

-This package is include by linux-image-ev3dev.
+This package is included by linux-image-ev3dev.
 It should already be installed on ev3dev-jessie.

 Troubleshooting
 ===============